In historical records the village of Jarabina was first mentioned in the year 1329.

 The municipality lies at an altitude of 587 meters and covers an area of 22.896 km.

-There is a Baroque Style Greek Catholic Church from the year 1809.
+The Baroque Style Birth of the Virgin Mary Greek Catholic Church is from the year 1809.

 Sergeant Michael Strank